 The Commission considers that sinkers weighing more than 1 kg are not at risk of being ingested by birds and should therefore not be restricted.
 The Commission also considers that the restriction on the placing on the market and use of fishing wires and drop-in sinkers should apply after a period of only six months, in order to rapidly prevent the direct and deliberate release of lead into the environment while still granting sufficient time to operators to adapt to the restriction.
 Moreover, the Commission concurs with the Agency, RAC and SEAC that a weight that is enclosed, embedded or threaded in a fishing net or a line does not contribute to the identified risk to animals, in particular birds.
 Therefore, the Commission considers that such weights should not be covered by the restriction.

-For fishing lures containing copper alloys, a derogation allowing in those lures a concentration of lead higher than 1% but less than 3% by weight is justified in order to (i) avoid changes in machinery leading to large increases in production costs and (ii) ensure the continuing production of brass lures, which are the most common alternatives to lead lures and currently contain lead in concentration between 1% and 3%.
+For fishing lures containing copper alloys, a derogation allowing in those lures a concentration of lead higher than 1% but less than 3% by weight is justified in order to avoid changes in machinery leading to large increases in production costs and ensure the continuing production of brass lures, which are the most common alternatives to lead lures and currently contain lead in concentration between 1% and 3%.
 However, this derogation should be reviewed after 10 years to verify whether new copper alloys containing less than 1% lead by weight have been developed.

 The Commission acknowledges the technical difficulties involved in finding alternatives to lead that are both sufficiently malleable and heavy enough to be used in very small split shot.
 It therefore considers that a derogation for the use of lead in split shot weighing 0.06 g or less is justified if the split shot is placed on the market in spill-proof and child-resistant packaging in order to minimise accidental releases into the environment.
 The Commission also considers that this derogation should be reviewed after 10 years to evaluate whether new alternatives have been developed and the derogation is still justified.